 BDM will serve qualified families identified by several local partners including the Hopkins County Long-Term Recovery Group, Habitat for Humanity Pennyrile Region (Habitat), and possible other partners.

 For more details on what this project is like check out this video and please share it with others that are interested in serving.

 Media Coverage and Videos of the Tornado and Aftermath

 Find information here about what the Dawson Springs, Ky.
 Project currently looks like with COVID-19 protocol in place.
 If you are serving later in the year, please check back as changes may occur based on the COVID-19 environment at the time.

-Temporary volunteer housing will be located at the Habitat for Humanity Pennyrile Region Property.
-Common gathering areas and some sleeping areas are on the ground floor with other sleeping on the second floor.
-Additional housing will be in travel trailers on the property.
-Job sites will be 25-30 minutes drive away.
+Volunteer housing is located at the Habitat for Humanity Pennyrile Region property.
+Dining and the common gathering area is located on the second floor mezzanine.
+Some sleeping areas are on the ground floor with other sleeping on the second floor.
+Project leaders will be housed in travel trailers on the property.
+Job sites will be 25-30 minutes’ drive away.